Heirat/mortgage_calculator_js/README.md

     creditTerm.value = creditTermRange.value;
   }
   ```
-  - Became: All input elements are collected by class in one two-dimensional array.
-Assignment function became independent of elements count.
+  - After: All input elements are collected by class in one two-dimensional array.
+Each of the field values is now assigned in a loop:
   ```javascript
   // Set number value to range value const assignNumberValue = () => {